Butler 7th Grade Field Trip to

 A licensed battlefield tour guide will board each bus as we embark on a two hour tour of the town and battlefield of Gettysburg.
 History will come alive as the students get out and explore the infamous Peach Orchard, Devil’s Den, and the site of Pickett’s Charge.
 These guides are awesome with kids, bringing history to life with sensational stories and fun activities.

 At Hershey’s Chocolate World, you’ll learn how chocolate is made on the chocolate world ride.
 Browse the gift shop for souvenirs to bring home to family and friends.
-For an extra cost. you can make your own chocolate bar or Hershey Sundae.

 - The trip price covers transportation, professional planning, reenactors, admissions, lodging, and meals. $30 of the cost is a school-required trip insurance that guarantees a full refund if we have to cancel the trip, or if your student is unable to go, for any reason.

 - Trip may be limited due to interest and capacity at the hotel and at the places we visit.

 - Pay deposit by clicking “Sign Up”.
 After you complete the required sign up forms, you will be directed to a secure payment page where you can pay the deposit.

 - After the deposit due date has passed, you will receive an email with your student’s balance.
 A “Final Payment” button will be posted on this page, and you can use it to pay your balance.

 - You can pay by check (ACH) or by credit card.
 Credit card payments incur a 3% fee.